-One of my favorites is this Quinoa, Apple and Almond Salad with Honey Lemon Mint Vinaigrette.
+If you’re looking for specific recipe, one of my favorites is this Quinoa, Apple and Almond Salad with Honey Lemon Mint Vinaigrette.
 It’s light and filling, with vibrant flavors and textures.
-You can also make Quinoa Granola.
-This Summer Quinoa Salad from Hip Foodie Mom also looks fantastic.
+You can also make Quinoa Granola, Cherry Almond Coconut Quinoa Porridge, Quinoa Energy Bars, and Curried Pomegranate Pistachio Quinoa.

 How To Cook Quinoa

 - 2 cups water (homemade or low-sodium chicken or vegetable stock may be substituted)

 - Place quinoa in a fine-mesh strainer, then place the strainer in a bowl.
 Fill with cold water and soak for 5 minutes.

 - Discard the soaking water and thoroughly rinse quinoa under running cold water for 30 seconds.
 Shake to remove excess water.